About Phoenix AWS Proxy

 Phoenix AWS Proxy deployment comprises of the following steps:

 Step 3: View deployed proxy

 - You must register the Phoenix AWS proxy in the same region as the server storage region.

 - When you delete a stack, AWS does not delete resources attached to the stack.
 Ensure that you manually delete the resources attached to the AWS account.
 For more information, see AWS KB article.

-- All the endpoints require a security group attached to it with inbound port 443 enabled.
+All the endpoints require a security group attached to them.
+Phoenix creates the following security groups:

 - To login to the AWS proxy use "centos" as the username and use the key pair you provided while deploying the AWS proxy.

 Step 1: Select an AWS region on the Phoenix Management Console

 Deploy the Phoenix AWS proxy in the same region where the virtual machines that you intend to configure for disaster recovery are backed up in Phoenix.
 For example, if the virtual machines are backed up to a storage in Phoenix that is located in the US-East region, deploy the Phoenix AWS proxy in the US-East region.

 The backup data from the Druva Cloud S3 bucket can be stored only to the S3 bucket of the customer account that belongs to same the region.
 Also, the optimum transfer rate can be ensured only within the same region.